 Applications must include a letter clearly indicating area(s) of specialization, a detailed curriculum vitae, a concise statement of current and future research directions, a teaching statement, and contact information for at least four professional references.
 Applicants are encouraged to include a succinct statement on fostering an environment of diversity and inclusion.
-Please apply at https://usccareers.usc.edu/job/los-angeles/open-rank-professor-of-astronautical-engineering/1209/6110908.
-This material should be submitted by March 1, 2018; applications received after this date might not be considered.
-Interested individuals are welcome to contact Chair of the Faculty Search Committee, Professor Joseph Kunc (firstname.lastname@example.org).
-They are also encouraged to visit the website of the Department (astronautics.usc.edu) for details on the department programs.
+Please apply online by February 1, 2019; applications received after this date might not be considered.
+Interested individuals who wish to inquire further are welcome to contact the chair of the faculty search committee, Prof. Dan Erwin (email@example.com).

 The USC Viterbi School of Engineering is among the top tier of engineering schools in the world.
-It counts 185 full-time, tenure-track faculty members, and is home to the Information Sciences Institute, two National Science Foundation Engineering Research Centers, a Department of Energy EFRC (Energy Frontiers Research Center), and the Department of Homeland Security’s first University Center of Excellence, CREATE.
+It counts 189 full-time tenure-track faculty members, and it is home to the Information Sciences Institute, two National Science Foundation Engineering Research Centers, a Department of Energy EFRC (Energy Frontiers Research Center), and the Department of Homeland Security’s first University Center of Excellence, CREATE.
 The school is affiliated with the Alfred E. Mann Institute for Biomedical Engineering, the Institute for Creative Technologies and the USC Stevens Center for Innovation.
-Research expenditures typically exceed $185 million annually.
+Research expenditures typically exceed $200 million annually.

 USC is an equal opportunity, affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, disability, or any other characteristic protected by law or USC policy.
 USC will consider for employment all qualified applicants with criminal histories in a manner consistent with the requirements of the Los Angeles Fair Chance Initiative for Hiring ordinance.